Female Genital Mutilation (FGM) Practice Guidance

 The pressure put on people to marry against their will can be physical (including threats of intimidation, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they’re bringing shame on their family).
 Financial abuse can also be a factor.

-There is a strong link between ‘honour’ based violence, forced marriage and domestic abuse (please also see the NYSCP Domestic Abuse Practice Guidance).
+There is a strong link between ‘honour’ based violence, forced marriage and domestic abuse (please also see the NYSCP Domestic Abuse Practice Guidance or the CYSCP Domestic Abuse webpage).
 Examples of ‘damaged honour’ are:

 Other forms of ‘honour’ based violence can include, but are not limited to:

-• Physical abuse of the victim by family members including spouse and in laws (please also see NYSCP Domestic Abuse Practice Guidance)
+- Physical abuse of the victim by family members, including spouse and in-laws NYSCP Domestic Abuse Practice Guidance or CYSCP Domestic Abuse webpage

 Internalisation of guilt or shame by the victim can cause internal conflict for them, and not wanting to cause further shame can result in self-harm and suicide attempts.